Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 "**The artificial Blade Tora's Dadapon and Grampypon** were making. **Tora recognize her anywhere.**"

-Poppi was scanning the surrounding for signals, warned, "Masterpon, there an ether furnace reading nearby... **Huh Up there!**" She looked up, and the rest followed.
-Lila was standing atop the roof, watching them.
+Poppi read something on her panels, warned, "Masterpon, there an ether furnace reading nearby... **Huh Up there!**" The roof to their left, Lila was standing atop, watching them.

 Tora was overjoyed, "_Lila!
 It is you!_"